soallak/soallak.github.io/_projects/krs_openvslam/setup.markdown

 ## Xilinx Tools

 Xilinx Vitis is needed to build acceleration kernels.
 The release version `2021.2` has been used.
-After installing Vitis 2021.2, there is a need to apply Y2K22 patch solve an overflow issue.
+After installing Vitis 2021.2, there is a need to apply Y2K22 patch to solve an overflow issue.
 Refer to Xilinx [documentation](https://support.xilinx.com/s/article/76960?language=en_US) for that.